(Take-no-Ma (Audience Room),

 There are two types of Official Visits: Kouhin and Koushiki-jitsumu-houmon-hinkyaku.

-Guests on Official Visits (Kouhin) are those whom the government invites and receives with the utmost courtesy, and are formally received by the Imperial Household.
-Such guests are typically members of a Royal Family from other countries, Heads of Administrative Organs or equally High-Ranking Officials.
+Guests on Official Visits (Kouhin) are those whom the government invites and receives with the utmost courtesy, and are formally received by the Japanese Government.
+Such guests are typically members of a Royal Family from other countries, Heads of Government or equally High-Ranking Officials.
 The decision to invite and receive them is made with the approval of a Cabinet Meeting.
 The details of the reception by the Imperial Family are determined in accordance with the individual guests.